Fire making: Friction

 A pump drill is a variant of the bow drill that uses a coiled rope around a cross-section of wooden stake spin the shaft by pumping up and down a cross-member.

 The fire plough or fireplow consists of a stick cut to a dull point, and a long piece of wood with a groove cut down its length.
 The stake is pressed down hard and rubbed quickly against the groove of the second piece in a "plowing" motion, to produce hot dust which creates an ember.
 A split is often made down the length of the grooved piece, so that oxygen can flow freely to the coal/ember.

 A fire-saw is a method by which a piece of wood is sawed through a notch in a second piece or pieces to generate friction.
 The tinder may be placed between two slats of wood with the third piece or "saw" drawn over them above the tinder so as to catch a coal, but there is more than one configuration.

 A fire-thong uses a non-melting cord, ratan, or flexible strip of wood to 'saw' the wood creating friction.
-On the board, opposite side the cord, is a well with a hole through the board to gathered the charred, soon-to-smoke, wood dust.
+On the board, opposite side the cord, is a well with a hole through the board to gather the charred, soon-to-smoke, wood dust.

 The Rudiger roll friction fire method, also known as the "fire roll" method, is believed to have been invented by World War 2 POWs.
 A German survival expert named Rüdiger Nehberg wrote about this method in one of his books.
 A small amount of wood ash is rolled up in a piece of cotton like a cigar.
 The cotton is then placed between two boards and rolled back and forth.
 Pressure and speed are both gradually increased.
 With proper technique ignition can occur in seconds.